top of page

 Nomadic Herbalist

 Herbal Tourism, Herbal Travel Destinations, Herbal Holidays, Herbal Heritage.
-Remote herbal medicine consultations.
-Herbalism for beginners.
-Herbal books, foraging and gut health.
 Alternative tourism, ecotourism, sustainable tourism, wellness tourism, nature tourism, transformative tourism, transformational travel, agritourism, cultural tourism.

 Read more